Colloquium: Quantum anomalous Hall effect: Physical Mechanisms of the QAH Effect

 In TMD heterobilayers, electrons and holes are often strongly confined to one layer or the other.
-They can then be described \cite{wu2018hubbard} by single-band Hubbard models with a parabolic kinetic energy operator and an external potential with moir\'e periodicity.
+They can then be described \cite{wu2018hubbard} by single-band Hubbard models with an approximately parabolic kinetic energy operator and an external potential with moir\'e periodicity.
 Since the Hubbard model is TR invariant, the valley projected bands do not carry non-zero Chern numbers when this approximation is valid.
-The situation changes in homobilayers and heterobilayers, in which gate voltages have been adjusted to favor strong hybridization between layers \cite{wu2019topological,pan2021topological,li2021quantum}.
+The situation changes in homobilayers and heterobilayers, in which gate voltages have been adjusted to favor strong hybridization between layers \cite{wu2019topological,pan2022topological,li2021quantum}.
 Under these circumstances, the valley projected bands have a layer degree-of-freedom that acts as a pseudospin and allows each valley to provide a physical realization of the Haldane model, which is the first theoretical model of the QAH effect and is discussed below.
-The QAH effect was recently discovered in a TMD heterobilayer system \cite{li2021quantum} in which spontaneous valley polarization occurs alongside valley projected bands that have non-zero Chern numbers via the Haldane mechanism.
+The QAH effect was recently discovered in a TMD heterobilayer system \cite{li2021quantum} in which the layer degree of freedom is activated in by applying large gate-controlled transverse displacement fields.